-The Germans love their festivals!
+The Germans love their festivals and with good reason!
 We never lived near Munich during our residence in Germany so Okoberfest is something that we never really frequented.
 We lived way up in the North in a small city called Bremen.
 There is a fest that they hold in Bremen each October, it's similar to a state fair in America, for the last two weeks of the month.
 And in the years that we lived in Bremen, I believe we only missed going one time due to our travels.
 And now that we are living in Spain and knowing that we are only a two hour flight away, the kids expressed their strong desire to visit the Freimarkt this October.

 All the years that I lived in the states while my three oldest kids were growing up, we rarely ever attended the state fair.
 It was expensive for one, but the safety issues were always a concern and I never really seen a need to go.
 However, living abroad for so many years has opened my views in a new way, including taking kids to the fair or what we call the Freimarkt in Bremen.

 Here in Bremen, to go to the Freimarkt is tradition.
 It's almost unheard of, if you live in Bremen not to make a yearly visit to the Freimarkt.
 But putting that aside, there are great reasons to spend the day together as a family at the fair or Freimarkt.